Morecambe and Wise: Personal lives

 Eric Morecambe married Joan Bartlett in 1952; six weeks later, Ernie Wise married dancer Doreen Blythe, whom he had met in 1947.
 The Morecambes raised three children, but Wise resolved never to have a family; in Doreen's words, "Ernie always said that as soon as children are involved the wife stays home, and that's where trouble lies."

 Morecambe had periods of poor health, and smoked and drank heavily.
 He suffered a heart attack in 1968, followed by another after bypass surgery in 1979; these compelled him to stop smoking and drinking, and he became a celebrity spokesman for heart research.
-His fatal heart attack, in 1984, struck during a curtain call of a performance in Tewkesbury, Gloucestershire.
+His fatal heart attack, in 1984, struck during a curtain call of a performance at the Roses Theatre in Tewkesbury, Gloucestershire.

 After Morecambe's death, Wise fell back on his song-and-dance skills and pursued a solo career, with limited success.
 He ultimately gave up performing and found new success as an elder statesman of British comedy, giving interviews, telling anecdotes, and appearing at awards ceremonies.
 Wise maintained a holiday home in Florida, where he suffered two heart attacks in November 1998.
 After triple bypass surgery, Wise returned to England and convalesced for five months at Nuffield Hospital in Berkshire, where he died peacefully.